ntjess/typst-drafting/docs/main.typ

 = Positioning
 == Precise placement: rule grid
 Need to measure space for fine-tuned positioning?
-You can use `rule-grid`.
+You can use `rule-grid` to cross-hatch the page with rule lines:
-Just note that dimensions can't be specified using `%`:

 ```example
 #rule-grid(width: 10cm, height: 3cm, spacing: 20pt)